gabeluci/gabeluci.github.io/_posts/2019-01-04-staticman-comments-for-jekyll.md

 from: `Gabe\'s Code <${config.get('email.fromAddress')}>`,
 ```

+## Webhook!

+This is a **crucial step if you have moderation enabled**: You need to setup a webhook in your GitHub repository to notify Staticman when the pull request has been merged.
+The instructions are [here](https://staticman.net/docs/webhooks) and quite straight-forward.

+Staticman does two things when that webhook is triggered:

+1. **Deletes the branch** that was created for the pull request, and
+2. **Sends the email** notifications (i.e. no email notifications will go out if you have moderation enabled and have not setup your webhook)

 ## Conclusion

 I hope this helps someone.
 It was a somewhat frustrating experience for me to set this up, but in the end, I'm happy with the way it turned out.